zopefoundation/grokcore.component/README.txt

   grokcore.component.global_adapter(label_override, name=u"label")

-The example above can deduce the provided and adapted interfaces from the object returned by the 'StaticWidgetAttribute' factory.
+In the example above, the provided and adapted interfaces are deduced from the object returned by the ``StaticWidgetAttribute`` factory.
 The full syntax for global_adapter is::

   global_adapter(factory, (IAdapted1, IAdapted2,), IProvided, name=u"name")